Shirosaru/rock-paper-scissors/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

-Try running some of the following tasks:
+# Rock Paper Scissors

+This project is a test project to perform rock paper scissors on a Web3 Solidity Interface

 ```shell
 npx hardhat help